ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/viewcomponents.md

 ## Act

-After arranging all objects we need for the view component, we need to invoke it by using the **"InvokedWith"** method:
+After arranging all objects we need for the view component, we have to invoke it by using the **"InvokedWith"** method:

 ```c#
 MyViewComponent<CartSummaryComponent>